SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ## Overview of the customization options
 <a name="customizationoptions"> </a>

 "Modern" list and libraries do not support as many customization options as "classic" lists and libraries.
-In this article we'll provide more details and examples on the supported options.
+In this article we'll provide details and examples of the supported options.
 The SharePoint team is working to support more options in the future.
-Below list gives a quick overview of the supported capabilities for "modern" list and libraries:
+The list below gives a quick overview of the supported capabilities for "modern" lists and libraries:
  - Subset of User Custom Actions
  - Custom branding
  - PowerApps and Flow integration